-No. Recommendation - 2012 Response by AECS Assessment of the fulfilment - 2013 117.
-Provide conditions for respecting the rights of detainees to spend minimum 2 hours a day outdoors. provided 2-hour walks for detainees.
-In Prison Recommendation not fulfilled in relation to detainees in Podgorica In Podgorica Remand Prison detainees are still not provided with the stay in the fresh air for 2 hours a day.
-They stay in the fresh air twice a day for 30 minutes, and on Thursdays and Fridays, visiting days, only 30 minutes (although the visits do not take place outdoors).
-Female detainees enjoy the right to 2-hour walks, while a juvenile, who was in custody at the time of our visit, was able to stay in the fresh air for an hour and a half, i.e. three times a day for half an hour.
-We reiterate that the time which prisoners spend outdoors is typically the only time they spend out of their cramped cells.
-It is therefore very important to ensure 2-hour walks, as required by law.

-440 118.
-Urgently improve the regime in the Remand Prison, in order to allow detainees to spend more hours outside their cells and engage in meaningful activities of various natures (work, education, group games, sports).
-(MT, CPT1) Implementation of this measure depends on the number of detainees.
-Sport activities have been provided in designated and adapted areas within the Remand Prison.
+No. Recommendation - 2012 Response by AECS Assessment of the fulfilment - 2013 117. - 2012 Provide conditions for respecting the rights of detainees to spend minimum 2 hours a day out- doors.
+Bijelo Polje Prison pro- vided 2-hour walks for detainees.
+In Prison in Podgorica detainees spend an hour out- doors.
+Recommendation not fulfilled in relation to de- tainees in Podgorica.In Podgorica Remand Prison detainees are still not provided with the stay in the fresh air for 2 hours a day.
+They stay in the fresh air twice a day for 30 minutes, and on Thursdays and Fridays, visiting days, only 30 minutes (although the vis- its do not take place outdoors).Female detainees enjoy the right to 2- hour walks, while a juvenile, who was in custody at the time of our visit, was able to stay in the fresh air for an hour and a half, i.e. three times a day for half an hour.We reiterate that the time which prisoners spend outdoors is typically the only time they spend out of their cramped cells.
+It is therefore very important to ensure 2-hour walks, as re- quired by law.
+118. Urgently improve the regime in the Remand Prison, in order to allow de- tainees to spend more hours out- side their cells and engage in meaning- ful activities of vari- ous natures (work, education, group games, sports).
+(MT, CPT ) Implementation of this measure depends on the number of detain- ees.
+Sport activities have been provided in designated and adapt- ed areas within the Re- mand Prison.
 Recommendation not fulfilled Detainees do not engage in any activities outside their cells, except for walks within extremely limited time period and limited environment.
 It is necessary to improve the regime in Remand Prison in terms of purposeful activities, such as work and education.
 Continuous stay in the cells has devastating effect on mental and physical health of detainees, especially if one considers that some of them have been in custody for 4, 6 or more years.
 The same regime was applied in relation to a juvenile, 16-year-old high school student.
 As regards sports and recreational activities, 4 narrow cells with old stationary bikes are not appropriate for physical activity and are rarely used by detainees.
-119. Employ more per- AECS is currently engag- Recommendation partially fulfilled sons of appropriate professional profile in the Treatment Sector - three persons in the Section for personality examination, five educators in the Section for treatment Since the Report was published in June 2012, not a single person of adequate professional profile was employed in the Section for personality examination or Section for treatment implementation.
-As part of the Government's professional training project, two psychologists and two criminologists are doing their internship. implementation in Podgorica Prison and three educators in Bijelo Polje Prison.
-(MT) Systematization Act provides for half the increase of the number of employees in relation to the recommendation.
-120. Set up mailboxes in Mailboxes for inmates' let- Recommendation fulfilled each prison unit or establish a service where prisoners could submit their letters, appeals and ters have been set up as part of the project "Open Prison", intended for addressing the Ombudsman.
-Mailboxes through From interviews with prisoners we learned that, despite the existence of mailboxes, educators ("professors") still help convicts write their appeals, complaints, requests and submit them to the Management. requests for the Management and receive a confirmation with the filing number.
-(MT) which persons deprived of their liberty may address AECS Management were installed in all organiza- tional units in July 2012.
-AECS should abolish the practice of educators carrying letters, appeals and requests of prisoners to the authorities in the Management, so they could have more time to perform duties in accordance with their professional qualifications, and also to prevent the "disappointment" at educators in case that the reaction does not arrive on time or is negative.
-121. Develop a system Act on Systematization Recommendation not fulfilled for treatment implementation, which will clearly define the scope of work for all employees.
-(MT) clearly specifies the scope of work for all positions in the job description.
-The situation remains unchanged.
-We maintain the position that the scope of work of educators should be defined in accordance with professional qualifications of employees, as it is regulated, e.g. in a German prison system (see p.
-100 of the Report).
+119. Employ more per- sons of appropriate professional profile in the Treatment Sector - three per- sons in the Section for personality ex- amination, five ed- ucators in the Sec- tion for treatment implementation in Podgorica Prison and three educa- tors in Bijelo Polje Prison.
+(MT) AECS is currently engag- ing 4 persons in accord- ance with the job va- cancy announcement, namely: social worker, psychologists, defec- tologist and pedagogue.
+Recommendation partially fulfilled Since the Report was published in June 2012, not a single person of adequate professional profile was employed in the Section for per- sonality examination or Section for treatment implementation.
+As part of the Government's professional train- ing project, two psychologists and two crimi- nologists are doing their internship.
+Systematization Act provides for half the in- crease of the number of employees in relation to the recommendation.

-Revise the regime of remand prisoners in light of the following remarks in paragraph 57 (remand prisoners spent 23 hours or more a day in their cells, in some cases for several years, with the only activity outside the cell being a walk in the open air for 30 minutes twice a day; on Fridays they could not practice physical activity, the rest of the time they stayed in their cells and their pastime included playing board games, listening to the radio, watching TV).
-(58.1) Remarks under paragraph 57 and recommendations specified in paragraph 58 are applied to remand prisoners in Bijelo Polje.
-(58.5)